ruiqingww/techin510-lab2/README.md

 How to reate a web app that reads a dataset and displays interesting data visualizations about the dataset

+How to filter data

+How to draw plots using plotly

+How to use sidebar

 ## Questions

 ## TODO